kingparra/hpfp/08_-_recursion/outline.rst

     I don't understand this section.

     * p5.
-Each argument is a number that represents an index for the member of the Fibonacci sequence we want.
+Each argument is a number that represents an index for the element of the Fibonacci sequence we want to retrieve.

     * p6.
 In order to come up with the new element we must retrieve the two preceding elements.